 As the world becomes more digitally dependent, so too do marketing opportunities.
-Whether you’re looking to advertise to everyone or a select demographic, there are many avenues you can take for either.
+Whether you’re looking to advertise to everyone or a select demographic, there are many avenues you can take.

 App Store Optimization

-Marketing on the app store itself is a great way to engage people from one click away.
-Designing your app’s page will play an important part as you use keywords or tags to link your product with others of a similar nature.
-Adding your unique selling point in the description may be a great way to ensure those looking for a particular feature see your app before any others.
+Marketing on the app store itself is a great way to engage people from one-click away.
+As a result, designing your app’s page will play an important part in your efforts, as you use keywords or tags to link your product with others of a similar nature.
+Adding your unique selling point in the description may also be a great way to ensure those looking for a particular feature see your app before any others.